aradley/Hoxton_Challenge/README.md

-## Hoxton Challenge
+# Hoxton Challenge
 This repository contains my solution to a coding challenge.

-## The challenge is described by the following:
+### The challenge is described by the following:

 Consider a square rack of size N. Each position can either be empty or be occupied by a tube.
 The position of a tube is defined by an x-coordinate and a y-coordinate.
 Once the initial state of the rack is set up, any number of operations can occur.
 There are two types of operations:

-# Remove a tube
+Remove a tube:
 Specified by a position.
 If the position is occupied, that tube is removed and the position can be occupied by another tube.
 If there is no tube, nothing happens.

-# Move a tube to another position
+Move a tube to another position:
 Specified by an initial position and a final position.
 Two tubes cannot occupy the same position at the end of a move operation.